 Is FP&A an accountant?

-How to be successful in FP&A?
+How can I be successful in FP&A?